TBDA-Classes/2025G2/docs/ui_ux/ui_ux_research.md

 - **Highlight correlations** (e.g., high spindle load → tool wear).
 - Option to **attach operator notes or photos** for future reference.

-**Why it matters:**
-Understanding the root cause of an alarm reduces repetitive failures and improves preventive maintenance.
-The `RootCausePanel` connects alarms to data-driven explanations and actionable steps, turning reactive troubleshooting into a proactive process.

 ---